Fayetteville Policies and Procedures 401.0

 Advertising of University Positions

-In order to provide the strongest possible pool of qualified candidates, and consistent with principles of equal employment opportunity and the University’s Affirmative Action plan, as a general rule, academic departments and administrative units at the University of Arkansas must advertise vacancies and conduct a search for all appointed faculty or staff positions unless the appointment is for one year or less.
+In order to provide the strongest possible pool of qualified candidates, and consistent with principles of equal employment opportunity and the University of Arkansas Affirmative Action plan, as a general rule, academic departments and administrative units must advertise vacancies and conduct a search for all appointed faculty and staff positions where the appointment will last longer than one year.
 The hiring department should adhere to the following requirements in advertising university positions.

 Hiring Request Approval

-Advertisements for staff positions should generally not remain on the University’s Career Site for more than 90 days.
-If a hiring department has not identified a suitable candidate for the position within 90 days, in most circumstances the listing should be removed from the web, edited and relisted.
+- Advertisements for staff positions should generally not remain on the University of Arkansas Career Site for more than 90 days.
+If a hiring department has not identified a suitable candidate for the position within 90 days, in most circumstances the listing should be removed from the Career Site, edited and reposted.